-Some grieving parents find comfort by telling their stories, whether through speaking or writing.
+Some grieving parents find comfort in telling their stories, whether through speaking or writing.
 Journaling, whether on social media or privately at home, can be a powerful way to honor a baby and document grief.
-I have seen families start social media pages or accounts to update families on their journey, their grief, and their future.
-I have seen parents write blogs and even publish books.
+We have seen families start social media pages or accounts to update families on their journey, their grief, and their future.
+We have seen parents write blogs and even publish books.
 Some parents share their stories by speaking on podcasts, at seminars, or at fundraising events.
 Words, whether spoken or written, are a beautiful legacy.

 - Creating Traditions

 Traditions are the most common ways that grieving parents curate a legacy in honor of their babies.
-Creating new family traditions that incorporate the baby on holidays is a sentimental way to include family members and any siblings.
-Speaking from personal experience, this was the first way my husband and I began to carve out a legacy for our babies.
-We have traditions for their birthday like baking a cake and blowing out candles.
-At Christmas, we plan to include our daughter as we honor our babies by buying gifts for two girls and a boy that are the age our babies would have been each year.
-We plan to then donate those toys in their memory.
+Creating new family traditions that incorporate the baby on holidays is a sentimental way to include family members and siblings.
 Some families pick out a new ornament every year.
+Others may buy toys for the age their baby would be that year and then donate them to kids in need.
 Others make a point to visit the gravesite or light a candle on holidays or anniversaries.
-On birthdays, some families share memories and look at pictures of the baby as a way to keep their memory alive in their home.
+On birthdays, some families share memories and look at pictures of the baby as a way to keep their memories alive in their home.
 Traditions are a unique and profoundly sentimental way to create a legacy.

 Many families find that volunteering at hospitals or with organizations that supported them during their grief is the best way to honor their baby.
 Volunteering can be a powerful way to include the baby’s siblings as well as the family’s network of support.
 Many parents find peace and comfort in giving back and making the grief experience more manageable for other grieving parents.